maximnl/mais/docs/configuration.md

 # Import configuration
-This section describes how any source data is imported into a time series format of MAIS.
+Import configuration is a generic structure that controls data import from a source to a time serie format in MAIS.
+The structure is made generic to allow a variety of sources to be managed at different levels and minimise time spent and the maintanance.

 ## Parameters